svj-aventador/xrpl-dev-portal/content/references/rippled-api/public-rippled-methods/payment-channel-methods/channel_verify.md

 |-------|------|-------------|
 | `signature_verified` | Boolean | If `true`, the signature is valid for the stated amount, channel, and public key. |

-**Caution:** This does not indicate check that the channel has enough XRP allocated to it.
+**Caution:** This does not indicate check that the channel has enough SGY allocated to it.
 Before considering a claim valid, you should look up the channel in the latest validated ledger and confirm that the channel is open and its `amount` value is equal or greater than the `amount` of the claim.
 To do so, use the [account_channels method][].

 ## Possible Errors